-The PMC-BiSerial-III is capable of providing multiple serial protocols using either LVDS or RS-485 I/O standards.
-The PMC-BiSerial-III standard configuration shown in Figure 1 has two optional data FIFOs that can be as large as 128k x 32 bits to accommodate designs requiring a large amount of buffering.
-In most designs these FIFOs are not installed and internal FIFOs or dual-port RAMs implemented with the block RAM in the Xilinx FPGA are used instead.
+The PMC-BiSerial-III is capable of providing multiple protocols using either LVDS or RS-485 I/O standards.
+The PMC-BiSerial-III standard configuration shown in Figure 1 has two optional data FIFO's that can be as large as 128k x 32 bits to accommodate designs requiring a large amount of buffering.
+In most designs these FIFO's are not installed and internal FIFO's or dual-port RAM's implemented with block RAM in the Xilinx FPGA are used instead.

-PMC-BISERIAL-III BAE9 BLOCK DIAGRAM
+PMC-BISERIAL-III BA23 BLOCK DIAGRAM

-The PMC-BiSerial-III BAE9 configuration is shown in figure 2.
-The protocol implemented provides eight I/O channels each with two RS-485 transceivers.
-The onboard PLL is used to generate two clocks.
-PLL clock A supplies the clock reference for the asynchronous message interfaces.
-PLL clock B supplies the clock reference for the discrete output signal and the discrete input trigger signal monitoring functions.
-The PLL is programmable and uses a 40 MHz reference oscillator to generate a wide range of frequencies.
-The UART interface can operate at up to 10 M bits/second using a 160 MHz reference clock.
+The PMC-BiSerial-III BA23 configuration for channels 0-5 is shown in figure 2.
+The protocol implemented provides six I/O channels each with two RS-485 transceivers.

+The on-board PLL is used to generate three clocks.
+PLL clock A supplies the clock reference for the asynchronous message interfaces in channels 0-5.
+PLL clock B supplies the clock reference for the discrete output signal, and the discrete input trigger signal monitoring functions.
+PLL clock C supplies the clock reference for the 32 bit UART's in channels 6 & 7.
+The PLL is programmable and uses a 20 MHz reference signal to generate a wide range of frequencies.
+The UART interface in channels 0-5 can operate at up to 10 M bits/second using a 160 MHz reference clock.